nats-io/prometheus-nats-exporter/RELEASING.md

  * [new tag]         v0.0.1-test -> v0.0.1-test
 ```

 This will trigger Travis-CI to start a build from the creation of the new tags.
-Goreleaser will create a draft release using the NATS continuous integration user.
+Goreleaser will create a *draft* release by the NATS continuous integration user.
 This can take awhile.

 **NOTE:**  If modifying the release process itself, you can test by pushing a tag from a branch.
 Use a tag like `v0.0.1-test` to do this.
 No need to test on master.

+### 3) Test the dockerfiles

+At this point, you have tagged the repo with your new version and have a draft release.
+Test building the docker files and sanity check functionality.
+While building, you can ignore messages indicating that `You are in 'detached HEAD' state.` - it is OK.

+**If something is wrong, delete the tag and draft release on github**, fix the problem (which may require another PR), and start over.
+The release will have never been made public (although the tag was visible for awhile).

-### 2) Edit the Release on Github
+### 4) Edit the Release on Github

-Check the the [releases](https://github.com/nats-io/prometheus-nats-exporter/releases) page, and you should see a draft release generated from your tag, along with compiled binaries.
-If the release and assets aren't present, check the Travis CI logs for errors.
+Check the [releases](https://github.com/nats-io/prometheus-nats-exporter/releases) page, and you should see a draft release generated from your tag, along with compiled binaries.
+If the release and assets aren't present, check the Travis CI logs for errors, delete the draft release and tag, and start over.

+### 5) Publish the release

 Edit the release notes and publish.
-You have a github release!
+You have a release!
+Update the docker library, other distibution channels, and let the world know.

-### 3) Edit docker files

-Modify the docker files to pull down the latest release, and test them.
-After committing and merging, use the commit hash from the docker file updates in the docker library.
-This means the official docker files for a release will be at least one commit ahead, but that's OK; we have to test.

-### 4) Update other distribution channels

-Don't forget to update Homebrew, Chocolatey, etc if applicable.